HomePage Path

 TQ 077-345 Surrey England

-Cranleigh Castle Cranleigh Castle is a Norman earth and timber ringwork fortress, founded by the de Sauvage family.
-The ringwork survives as a low, circular flat-topped mound, encased by a wide ditch.
-Constructed on a sandstone and clay ridge, the interior was accessed through a simple wide causewayed entrance in the south eastern defences.
+Broomhall Copse RudgwickBroomhall Copse is a Norman earth and timber ringwork fortress.
+Standing on a sandstone and clay ridge, the ringwork is now a low circular flat-topped mound, encased by a wide ditch.
+The interior was accessed through the south-eastern defences, by a simple wide causewayed entrance.
 Partly excavated in 1928, when fragments of glazed Norman pottery and red floor tiles were discovered.
-There was also indications, that the timber structures were destroyed by burning and the earthwork defences slighted, leading to the abandonment of the site, in the 12th century.
-3 miles south is Drungewick Manor and 12 miles north is Guildford Castle.
+There was also indications, that contemporary timber structures were burnt and the earthwork defences slighted, when the site was abandoned in the mid 12th century.
+3 miles south is Drungewick Manor Loxwood and 12 miles north is Guildford Castle.

 Street Map

-Cranleigh Castle is located in Broomhall Copse, off Cooks Hill.
+Broomhall Copse is located north of Rudgwick, off Cooks Hill.
 18 miles south-west of Reigate, on the A24-A29.

 The site is visible from a public footpath, which passes the castle from the road.